FAIR-INNOVATION/FAIR-documentation/source/CobotsManual/robot_peripherals.rst

 .. centered:: Figure 8.5-34 Add welding commands

 As shown in Figure 35, at this time, welding arc starting and welding arc closing command have been added in the "testWeld.lua" program.
-Since welding process number 0 is selected for welding arc starting and closing command, when the program is executed to set welding voltage and current command, The robot will automatically output the corresponding analog quantity of the control box according to the set welding voltage and current values and the "corresponding relationship between welding voltage, current and output analog quantity" set in the welder configuration page。
+Since welding process number 0 is selected for welding arc starting and closing command, when the program is executed to set welding voltage and current command, The robot will automatically output the corresponding analog quantity of the control box according to the set welding voltage and current values and the "corresponding relationship between welding voltage, current and output analog quantity" set in the welder configuration page.

 .. figure:: robot_peripherals/043.png
    :align: center